tsl143/itsopensource/content/blog/how-to-open-new-file-in-new-tab-always-in-vscode/index.md

 ---
-title: 'How to open files always in a new tab in Visual Studio Code'
+title: 'How to always keep open files in Visual Studio Code'
 date: "2020-01-18"
 description: Solution to open files always in a new tab in Visual Studio Code
   - vscode